checkout/frames-react/README.md

-# ⚠️ Deprecation Notice
+# ℹ️ Information

-> This project will soon be deprecated.
-We recommend exploring [Checkout.com Flow](https://www.checkout.com/docs/payments/accept-payments/accept-a-payment-on-your-website) for your payment solution.
+> We are not onboarding new merchants to Frames.
+Upgrade to [Flow](https://www.checkout.com/docs/payments/accept-payments/upgrade-to-flow-from-frames) instead, our pre-built, customizable payment user interface.
+Flow provides a more flexible, scalable, and feature-rich integration.
 A React wrapper for Flow is also in development, so stay tuned for updates.
 ---

 This project is a minimalistic React wrapper of [Checkout.com Frames](https://www.checkout.com/docs/payments/accept-payments/accept-a-payment-on-your-website-with-frames).